qiankunli/qiankunli.github.io/_posts/Technology/Go/2019-12-21-mosn_source.md

     -----------------------
     |         NET/IO        |
     -----------------------

+In mosn, we have 4 layers to build a mesh,

+1. net/io layer is the fundamental layer to support upper level's functionality.
+2. protocol is the core layer to do protocol related encode/decode.
+3. stream is the inheritance layer to bond protocol layer and proxy layer together.Stream layer leverages protocol's ability to do binary-model conversation.
+In detail, Stream uses Protocols's encode/decode facade method and DecodeFilter to receive decode event call.

+### net/io层

+`pkg/types/network.go` 的描述如下：

 Core model in network layer are listener and connection.
 Listener listens specified port, waiting for new connections.
 Both listener and connection have a extension mechanism, implemented as listener and filter chain, which are used to fill in customized logic.